-Never bring hands or fingers close to the metering unit or the coupling while the tractor motor is turned on.
+Never bring hands or fingers close to the metering unit or the coupling while the tractor motor is turning.

 - 5. At any time, it is possible to stop the shaft rotation by pressing on the button.
 The rotation can still be carried out by pressing down the button again.
 The monitor will add the rotations. - 6.
 Once a satisfactory quantity of seeds/fertilizer has been collected, weigh the bucket with a scale. - 7.
 Go back in the cab and validate the step (button 10).
 The monitor will then ask for the weight of product that has been collected.
 Input the value using the arrows (buttons 7 and 8). - 8.
-The monitor calculates a rough calibration ratio, measured at a reference rotor rotation frequency.

-This first value is not precise enough because it has not been issued at the exact drilling speed.
-It is recommended to make a finer calibration at the next step.
+The monitor calculates a rough calibration ratio, measured at a reference rotor rotation frequency. - This first value is not precise enough because it has not been issued at the exact drilling speed.
+It is recommended to make a finer calibration at the next step. - 9.
+Input the rate/ha. - 10.
+The monitor will then display the maximum and minimum drill speed - 11.
+Once this first information has been calculated, the monitor suggests to make a finer calibration.